 - 1. Earned Income - AFDC Medicaid Standard Work Deduction: The deduction is applied to the earnings of each working person.
-The amount deducted must not exceed the amount of each person's earned income. - AFDC Medicaid Dependent Care Deduction: When the employed member(s) of the Income Group must pay for child care to accept or continue employment or training, a deduction is allowed.
-The amount is allowed as paid, up to the maximum amounts allowed for AFDC Medicaid.
+The amount deducted must not exceed the amount of each person's earned income.

+WV INCO ME MAINTENANCE MANUAL CHAPTER 10 10.21 Income member(s) or continue amount is a AFDC Med licaid Dependent Care Deduction: When the employed of the Income Group must pay for child care to accept e employment or training, a deduction is allowed.
+The allowed as paid, up to the maximum amounts allowed for dicaid.
 See Section 10.6,B,1.
-The dependent is not required to be in the AG, Income Group or Needs Group to allow the deduction. - 2.
-Unearned Income

-Child Support Disregard: The first \$50 of child support is disregarded.
-This is the only disregard of unearned income.

-When more than one child in the Needs Group receives child support, the disregard amount is divided by the number of children in the Needs Group who receive support.
-The resulting amount is deducted from each child's support amount to determine each child's countable child support.

-EXAMPLE: Four blood-related siblings live in the same home and receive the following amounts of child support: Child A receives \$150 per month; Child B receives \$200; Child C receives \$50; Child D receives \$100.
-The \$50 disregard is divided by 4 and each child receives a disregard of \$12.50.
+The dependent is not be in the AG, Income Group or Needs Group to allow on.
+2. Unearned Income sregard: The first \$50 of child support is disregarded. sregard of unearned income. disregard amount who receive supp one child in the Needs Group receives child support, the is divided by the number of children in the Needs Group ort.
+The resulting amount is deducted from each child's determine each child's countable child support. the following amo Child B receives \$ blood-related siblings live in the same home and receive unts of child support: Child A receives \$150 per month; 5200; Child C receives \$50; Child D receives \$100.
+The divided by 4 and each child receives a disregard of Child A \$200.00 - 12.50 \$187.50 Child Support Disregard Countable Child Support Child B \$150.00 - 12.50 \$137.50 Child Support Disregard Countable Child Support Child C \$50.00 - 12.50 \$37.50 Child Support Disregard Countable Child Support Child D \$100.00 - 12.50 \$ 87.50 Child Support Disregard Countable Child Support

-Child A

-\$200.00 Child Support

-- 12.50 Disregard

-\$187.50 Countable Child Support

-Child B

-\$150.00 Child Support

-- 12.50 Disregard

-\$137.50 Countable Child Support

-Child C

-\$50.00 Child Support

--12.50 Disregard

-\$37.50 Countable Child Support

-Child D

-\$100.00 Child Support

-- 12.50 Disregard

-\$ 87.50 Countable Child Support